You may download or clone the project from https://github.com/FutureTense/lock-manager

 Enabled input boolean means the system is allowed to use the PIN with your lock, however it does not mean that your code is “in” your lock.
-Look at the

 Status notification.
 When that reads

 Disconnected then the code has been removed from the lock.
+Simply put,

-In fact, each code has it’s own automation that is triggered whenever it’s status notification changes.
+Each code has it’s own automation that is triggered whenever it’s status notification changes.
 That automation adds or removes the PIN from the lock.
 By using a collection of

 binary_sensors it’s possible to add many different options to the lock system.
 Each option in the GUI has an associated binary_sensor, and those are “added” together (technically using the AND operator), so you can create some complex lock access scenarios.